EthanSansom/phinterval/README.md

 ## Example: Employment History

-`{phinterval}` is most useful when working with tabular data, such as a longitudinal employment panel.
+The phinterval package is most useful when working with tabular data, such as a longitudinal employment panel.

 ``` r
 library(dplyr, warn.conflicts = FALSE)